When we worship, we gather as Christian brothers and sisters to meet with the Triune God in a way agreeable to His revealed will (the Bible).

 In all that we do as a church, we desire to pursue the glory of God and the good of our neighbors, friends, brothers, and sisters.
 Toward that end, we have sought to honor God in our worship by doing that which He has plainly and timelessly commanded in His Word.
-See below for several helpful resources for understanding our approach to the worship of God.

 The Purpose of Worship